rafaelolal/chhardwood/README.md

 ### DJ

-MAIN THING TO DO

-- [ ] design reviews page, review form, and a few reviews for the home page, just drawing

 OTHERS

+- [ ] make each service link to the writing
 - [ ] take inspiration from this site https://www.gilberthardwoodnj.com
 - [ ] fix strong tags (it is good to use them because of SEO, research html tags relevant to SEO, there are some listed below)
 - [ ] style the writing sections of pages.
 Only style the ones you are dead set are good